VERNIERELoic/VERNIERELoic/README.md

 # 💫 About Me:
-I am currently working for IDEMIA as DevSecOps engineer.
+I am currently working for IDEMIA as DevSecOps / Integrator engineer.

 Studying at CPE Lyon